 With his eyes closed Luang Phor Thuat exercised his supernormal power to arrange the words.
 The sutra was completed in a little while.
 Seeing that Thailand had successfully responded to Sri Lanka's challenge, those 7 monks presented those 7 boats made of gold and left.
 Thus LP Thuad’s name became well-known throughout the country.
 He was henceforth looked upon as a saintly Buddhist monk in Thai history.

-Impressed by LP Thuad's wisdom, the Thai king bestowed upon him the rank and title of "Somdej Phra Rajamuni Samiramagunupamacarya".
+Impressed with the Venerable LP Thuad's wisdom, the Thai king bestowed upon him the rank and title of "Somdej Phra Rajamuni Samiramagunupamacarya".
 LP Thuad also later became King Ekadasaroth's (King of Sri Lanka) advisor.

 LP Thuad remained in the capital city for a few years until he was informed of his mother’s serious illness.
 He rushed southwards and not long after, his mother passed on at the age of 78.
 After the funeral he stayed in Singora, Thailand.